m-rutter/michaelrutter.dev/content/about/_index.md

 title = "About"
 +++

-I'm Michael and this is my half baked attempt at blogging as though its still 2008.
+I'm Michael Rutter and this is my half baked attempt at blogging as though its still 2008.
 I work as a software developer in the UK where I mostly do frontend web development.
 I am a self taught programmer.
 In a past life I was a philosophy post-grad specialising in metaphysics.